riwkidnapper/interview_problem/README.md

    Command line arguments:

-l : Lists all the tasks
+ -l  :   Lists all the tasks

--a : Adds a new task
+ -a [taskname] :   Adds a new task

--r : Removes a task
+ -r [number of task]  :   Removes a task

--c : Completes a task